opensumi/docs/docs/develop/module-apis/overlay.en.md

   messageService: IMessageService;

   private showMessage() {
-    this.messageService.info('复制成功');
+    this.messageService.info('copy successfully');
   }
 }
 ```

 ### Buttons

-Buttons are in the lower right corner of the popup， rendered from left to right.
+Buttons are in the lower right corner of the popup, rendered from left to right.
 After the user selects them, the results are returned

 ##### Example